ericrkuo/paiku/README.md

 - enter the query `?- start.`
 > Note there is no need for an API key because the Datamuse API is free.
 - Remarks:
     - the query `?- start.` will prompt you to enter a 1-5 topics you want for your haiku.
 Please enter them in comma separated values.
-Some topics to try can be:
+Some topics to try can be (without the quotation marks):
         - "soccer,basketball"
         - "autumn,leaves,orange"
         - anything you're curious about!
     - Notice how each line in our haiku adheres to the 5-7-5 syllable structure.
 - Some intereseting cases to try
-    - You can press `;` to see different variations of the haiku generated, each time differing in one word.
+    - You can press `;` to see different variations of the haiku generated
     - load `swipl api.pl` and try the query `?- get_words(‘topic1,topic2’, Words).` Replace the first term with a comma separated list of topics you’re interested in.
-This will call the API and give a list of words expressed in a compound terms.
+This will call the API and give a list of compound terms, `word(Value, NumSyllables, PoS)`.

 ### Testing the code
 From the `prolog` directory, run `swipl -g run_tests -t halt test.pl`